-How to Unlock the Five Senses in Your Writing
+How to Unlock All 5 Senses in Your Writing

 Write With Touch

 Describing the way things feel is just plain fun.
-The number of adjectives available are endless.
+The number of adjectives available for the sense of touch are endless.

-My two favorite ways to describe touch is through temperature and texture.
+My two favorite ways to describe touch are through temperature and texture.

 Her fingers skimmed the cool, silky water.

+How do things feel against your skin?
+Rough or smooth?
+Blistering or frigid?
+Slimy or slick?
+Consider how a feather on your arm might be a different sensation than the same on your foot.

-When writing about touch, the physical is very important to describe, but even more important is the invisible.
-The different aspects that are “touched” but not with your hands.
+When you’re writing about touch, the physical is important to describe, but even more important is the invisible, the different aspects that are “touched” but not with your hands.

 The Key to Unlocking the Five Senses

-As you have probably noticed by now, the key to unlocking the five senses is the question behind it.
+As you have probably noticed by now, the key to unlocking the five senses is the question behind the description.
 The question of why you are seeing, hearing, tasting, smelling, or feeling something.

+Vivid writing becomes powerful when those sensory descriptions are directly related to key attributes of your character, setting, conflict, or other element of your story.

-Once you’ve established the sense, ask the question, “What does this mean?”
+Once you’ve established the sensory description, ask the question, “What does this mean?”
 What does it tell your readers about your character and their world?

-You don’t want to bog readers down with unnecessary details, but a few well-placed words to evoke the five senses can immerse your readers in your story and subtly show them what’s really going on.
+You don’t want to bog readers down with unnecessary details, but a few well-placed words using all five senses in your writing in various places can immerse your readers in your story and subtly show them what’s really going on.

-Which is YOUR favorite sense to write with?
-Let me know in the comments section!
+Which sense is your favorite one to explore in writing?
+Is there one you often forget?
+Tell us about it in the comments.

 PRACTICE